UniMath/agda-unimath/src/foundation/computational-identity-types.lagda.md

 further details on these computations.

-In addition to these strict algebraic laws, we can also define a recursion principle for the computational identity types so that it computes judgmentally.
+In addition to these strict algebraic laws, we can also define a recursion principle for the computational identity types that computes judgmentally.

 **Note.** The computational identity types do _not_ satisfy the judgmental laws

-- `refl ∙ p ≐ p` and `p ∙ refl ≐ p` simultaneously,
+- `reflʲ ∙ʲ p ≐ p` and `p ∙ʲ reflʲ ≐ p` simultaneously,
-- `inv p ∙ p ≐ refl`, or
+- `inv p ∙ʲ p ≐ reflʲ`, or
-- `p ∙ inv p ≐ refl`,
+- `p ∙ʲ inv p ≐ reflʲ`,

 and they do not have a judgmental computation property for their induction principle.
 This boils down to the fact that the yoneda identity types do not